 Pest description, crop damage and life history

 Pest monitoring Slow emergence and poor stand establishment are signs of seedcorn maggot activity.
 Where slow, spotty emergence is observed, dig up seed and inspect it for maggot feeding.
-Cool soil temperature and periods of excessive moisture favoring slow seed germination and seedling emergence increase susceptibility to seedcorn maggot infestation.
-To assess potential infestation levels prior to planting, place a cut potato or other vegetable or fruit in the field and apply bakers yeast with some water to the cut surface.
+Cool soil temperature and periods of excessive moisture favoring slow seed germination and seedling emergence and increase susceptibility to seedcorn maggot infestation.
+To assess potential infestation levels prior to planting, place a cut potato or other vegetable or fruit in the field and apply baker's yeast with some water to the cut surface.
 Leave the bait for several hours and return to look for the presence of adult seedcorn maggot flies as they are attracted to carbon dioxide.

-One of the most reliable control methods now in general use is to plant seeds that have been treated with an appropriate insecticide in the seed box at planting.
+One of the most reliable control methods is to plant seeds that have been treated with an appropriate insecticide in the seed box at planting.
 Most commercially available bean seed is treated with an insecticide to protect the seed from insect pests during storage.
 However, this treatment is not sufficient to provide field protection against seedcorn maggots.
 A planter box seed treatment insecticide at planting is recommended.

 Management-chemical control: HOME USE

 - pyrethrins (often combined with other ingredients)-Some formulations are OMRI-listed for organic use.

 - phorate (Thimet).
 Do not exceed 1.5 lb ai/A. PHI 60 days.
 REI 48 hr, or 72 hr if annual rainfall is less than 25 inches.
 Apply at planting.
 Do not graze or feed to livestock.
 Toxic to fish and wildlife.

 - thiamethoxam (Cruiser 5 FS) seed treatment at 1.28 fl oz per 100 lb of seed.
 Refer to label for complete instructions.